-IgGenix is a biotechnology startup created with the mission of developing therapeutics for allergic diseases, helping millions of people whose daily lives are limited by food allergies and other severe allergic conditions.
+IgGenix, a pioneering biotechnology startup, is dedicated to developing therapeutics for allergic diseases, helping millions of people whose daily lives are limited by food allergies and other severe allergic conditions.

 IgGenix harnesses innovative single-cell techniques to isolate immunoglobulin E (IgE)-producing B cells.
-By engineering the IgE antibodies, the same molecules that have a key function in mediating allergic reactions can become the source of their treatment.
+By engineering the IgE antibodies, which play a pivotal role in triggering allergic reactions, the company transforms them into a potential source for innovative treatments.

-It has been known for decades that IgE mediates allergic reactions by binding food allergens and docking onto surface receptors of histamine-containing cells.
-However, in 2018, Dr. Croote and colleagues were the first to actually characterize the IgE-producing B cells.
+While it has been known for decades that IgE mediates allergic reactions by binding food allergens and docking onto surface receptors of histamine-containing cells, it wasn't until 2018 that Dr Croote and colleagues successfully characterized IgE-producing B cells.
 These cells are extremely rare, which makes studying allergic reactions a complicated task.
 Using single-cell techniques allows the company to overcome this challenge, recovering the sequences that comprise monoclonal IgE antibodies.
-Once the sequences are known, IgGenix can express them and characterize them to understand what allergens they bind and with what affinities.
+Once the sequences are identified, IgGenix can express them and characterize them to understand what allergens they bind and with what affinities.
 For example, IgE-producing B cells can be isolated from a blood sample of an individual with a peanut allergy, out of which IgGenix can discover and characterize peanut-specific antibodies.
-These can later be re-engineered to demonstrate that they can prevent allergic reactions in vivo.
+These can later be re-engineered to demonstrate their capability to prevent allergic reactions in vivo.

 What is your role in IgGenix?

-I am the chief technical officer.
-I design our computational workflows, perform a variety of data analyses, and manage the lab work.
+As chief technical officer, I design our computational workflows, perform a variety of data analyses, and manage the lab work.
 I also have various executive responsibilities involving hiring, budgeting, fundraising, providing scientific updates to our boards, and managing external relationships.

 What is the most challenging part of your job?

 We’re a small team — 9 people in total — so we’re aggressively pursuing many different projects in parallel.
 That is both really exciting and challenging in terms of management.
-That’s where, for me personally, tools like Labguru that offer transparent up-to-the-minute updates on the status of projects are extremely beneficial.
+That’s where, for me personally, tools like Labguru are crucial for our growth tragegtory as it can provide transparent up-to-the-minute updates on the status of projects.

 Using Labguru as a Biotech Start-Up